-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2390 Muratsuchi Amended May 23, 2014 Assembly DEAD Existing Law: Existing law requires that the State Energy Resources Conservation and Development Commission, in partnership with the State Air Resources Board (ARB), and in consultation with specified state agencies, develop and adopt a state plan to increase the use of alternative fuels not later than June 30, 2007.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2390 2390 Amended May 23, 2014 Assembly DEAD Existing Law: Existing law requires that the State Energy Resources Conservation and Development Commission, in partnership with the State Air Resources Board (ARB), and in consultation with specified state agencies, develop and adopt a state plan to increase the use of alternative fuels not later than June 30, 2007.
 AB 32 establishes the ARB as the state agency responsible for monitoring and regulating sources emitting greenhouse gases.
 The act requires ARB to adopt a statewide GHG emissions limit, as defined, to be achieved by 2020, equivalent to the statewide GHG emissions levels in 1990.
 ARB is additionally required to adopt rules and regulations in an open public process to achieve the maximum technologically feasible and cost-effective greenhouse gas emissions reductions.
 Pursuant to the act, the state board has adopted the Low Carbon Fuel Standard (LCFS) regulations.
 Under federal law, the Renewable Fuel Standard (RFS) is administered by the United States Environmental Protection Agency.
-Proposed Law: This bill would require the Treasurer, by June 30, 2015, to establish a Low Carbon and Renewable Fuels Credit Reserve to facilitate and encourage the development of renewable Fuels Credit Reserve to facilitate and encourage the development of renewable and low carbon transportation fuel projects in California by providing stability and predictability for the value of credits generated by the production of those fuels pursuant to the low carbon fuel standard and the federal renewable fuel standard.
-The bill would provide for the Green Credit Reserve to enter into specified contracts with developers of projects that are intended to produce renewable transportation fuels that qualify for state and federal low carbon or renewable fuel credits, and that will commit the Reserve to purchase the LCFS and RFS credits at a contracted price when the renewable fuel is produced. introduced February 21, 2014.
+February 21, 2014.
+Proposed Law: This bill would require the Treasurer, by June 30, 2015, to establish a Low Carbon and Renewable Fuels Credit Reserve to facilitate and encourage the development of renewable and low carbon transportation fue projects in California by providing stability and predictability for the value of credits generated by the production of those fuels pursuant to the low carbon fuel standard and the federal renewable fuel standard.
+The bill would provide for the Green Credit Reserve to enter into specified contracts with developers of projects that are intended to produce renewable transportation fuels that qualify for state and federal low carbon or renewable fuel credits, and that will commit the Reserve to purchase the LCFS and RFS credits at a contracted price when the renewable fuel is produced.